Matchstic/tinyduino-moisture-sensor/README.md

 # TinyDuino WiFi Moisture Sensor
-A moisture sensor built with the TinyDuino platform
+A moisture sensor built with the TinyDuino platform, and a [SparkFun soil sensor](https://www.sparkfun.com/products/13322).

 It is designed to work alongside [homebridge-http-moisture-sensor](https://github.com/Matchstic/homebridge-http-moisture-sensor) to display readings inside the Home app on iOS and macOS.

+### Hardware

+The only hardware required is the ATWINC1500 TinyShield, a prototyping TinyShield, and the mentioned sensor.

+Connect the sensor as follows:

+SIG -> analogue 0
+VCC -> digital 7
+GND -> GND

 ### Setup